 The Critical Loads Mapper tool (CL Mapper) includes information on the effects of atmospheric nitrogen and sulfur deposition.
-The data is free and available for download, and is supported by the Environmental Protection Agency, USDA Forest Service and the National Park Service.
+The data is free and available for download, and is supported by the Environmental Protection Agency, US Forest Service, and the National Park Service.

 The USGS Protected Areas Database (PAD-US) is an inventory of U.S. terrestrial and marine protected areas.
 The most recent update (PAD-US 2.1) is now available for download.
 PAD-US can be used to support conservation, land management, planning, recreation, and other uses.

-The USDA Natural Resources Conservation Service National Water and Climate Center supports the Snow Survey and Water Supply Forecasting Program and Soil Climate Analysis Network (SCAN) Pilot Program for the U.S. A new tool, the Colorado Basin-Wide Interactive SNOTEL graphs, provides figures that display period of record snow water equivalent (SWE) and precipitation, as well as future projections for SWE and precipitation at basin and sub-basin scales.
-See https://www.nrcs.usda.gov/wps/portal/nrcs/main/co/snow/products/ for other snow-related survey products.
+The USDA Natural Resources Conservation Service National Water and Climate Center supports the Snow Survey and Water Supply Forecasting Program and Soil Climate Analysis Network (SCAN) Pilot Program for the US.
+A new tool, the Colorado Basin-Wide Interactive SNOTEL graphs, provides figures that display period of record snow water equivalent (SWE) and precipitation, as well as future projections for SWE and precipitation at basin and sub-basin scales.
+See this link for other snow-related survey products.

 The WestWide Drought Tracker (WWDT) includes drought monitoring and climate products derived from the PRISM Climate Mapping Program.
 Products include drought indices (e.g., PDSI, SPEI) and climate data (e.g., temperature and precipitation, anomalies, and percentiles).
 Historical time-series data is available for download at multiple scales (e.g., points, counties, watersheds).

 LanDAT assesses whether vegetation changes on the landscape are moving towards desired conditions.
 Additionally, it aides in quantifying and integrating landscape resilience information.
-It was developed and is maintained by the USFS and University of North Carolina-Ashville National Environmental Modeling and Analysis Center.
+It was developed and is maintained by the US Forest Service and University of North Carolina-Ashville National Environmental Modeling and Analysis Center.

 The Forest and Inventory Analysis (FIA) Program boasts a spatially balanced “all lands” sampling grid, extensive plot data, consistent remeasurement, and dedicated funding from Congress.
 FIA reports on status and trends in forest area and location; species, size, and health of trees; tree growth, mortality, and removals by harvest, wood production and utilization rates; and forest land ownership.
 EVALIDATOR and other agency tools provide a platform for public users to interact with and download FIA data. rFIA is a non-agency, open-source R function developed to make FIA data more publicly accessible.

 The Individual Tree Species Parameter Maps (ITSP) include estimates of basal areas and stand density index for individual tree species.
 The ITSP supports the National Insect and Disease Risk Map (NIDRM).
-Basal area and stand density products are derived from 30-meter Landsat data, climate, terrain, and soil predictor layers (e.g., soil drainage and soil productivity indices), and the USFS Forest Inventory and Analysis plot data.
+Basal area and stand density products are derived from 30-meter Landsat data, climate, terrain, and soil predictor layers (e.g., soil drainage and soil productivity indices), and the US Forest Service Forest Inventory and Analysis plot data.

 Detection surveys provide information about forests affected by pest and pathogen disturbances.
-The Forest Health Assessment and Applied Sciences Team (FHAAST) supports USFS regions and cooperators each field season collecting detection surveys.
+The Forest Health Assessment and Applied Sciences Team (FHAAST) supports US Forest Service regions and cooperators each field season collecting detection surveys.
 Geospatial data is collected and stored in the National Insect and Disease Survey (IDS) database.
-These are used to produce the Forest Insect and Disease Conditions in the United States reports and the National Forest Health Conditions and Highlights Interactive Story Maps.
+These are used to produce the Forest Insect and Disease Conditions in the United States reports, and the National Forest Health Conditions and Highlights Interactive Story Maps.
 Data is available to download by region and for individual years or throughout the period of record.

 The 2012 National Insect and Disease Risk Map (NIDRM) is a nationwide assessment that evaluates tree mortality risk from insects and disease for the years 2013-2027.
 NIDRM is based on 186 individual models that are integrated within a common Geographic Information System.
 NIDRM is a strategic planning tool.
 The data can be summarized at 6th level Hydrological Unit Code (HUC) sub-watersheds and allows the user to generate both composite hazard assessments and assessments by specific insects and diseases.

-Monitoring Trends in Burn Severity (MTBS) is an interagency program which maps burn severity and extent of large fires across all lands of the United States and Puerto Rico from 1984 to present.
-This includes all fires 1000 acres or greater in the western United States and 500 acres or greater in the eastern Unites States.
+Monitoring Trends in Burn Severity (MTBS) is an interagency program which maps burn severity and extent of large fires across all lands of the US and Puerto Rico from 1984 to present.
+This includes all fires 1000 acres or greater in the western US and 500 acres or greater in the eastern US.

 The Burned Area Emergency Response (BAER) program provides publicly available data products for fires from 2000-present across “all-lands.”
-BAER products include pre- and post-fire imagery and a differenced normalized burn ratio.
+BAER products include pre- and post-fire imagery and a differenced normalized burn ratio layer.
 All products are available and intended for use in a Geographic Information System.
-The dataset is hosted and maintained by the USDA Forest Service Geospatial Technology and Applications Center (GTAC).
+The dataset is hosted and maintained by the US Forest Service Geospatial Technology and Applications Center (GTAC).

-The Rapid Assessment of Vegetation Condition after Wildfire (RAVG) program assesses vegetation condition following large wildfires on USDA Forest Service-managed lands.
+The Rapid Assessment of Vegetation Condition after Wildfire (RAVG) program assesses vegetation condition following large wildfires on US Forest Service-managed lands.
 Users can download data for individual fires or multiple fire events, as well data compiled for all fire perimeters and forest and fire characteristics across the United States annually.
-It is managed by the USDA Forest Service Geospatial Technology and Applications Center (GTAC).
+It is managed by the US Forest Service Geospatial Technology and Applications Center (GTAC).

 The Colorado Forest Atlas includes three public applications (forest action plan 2020; wildfire risk viewer; and risk reduction planner), which can be used as decision support tools for developing new projects, forest planning, assessing forest conditions and wildfire risk to communities, among others.
 Data is not available for direct download, but county-level map books can be downloaded.

-The Microsoft Building Footprints includes over 125 million computer-generated building footprints across the United States.
+The Microsoft Building Footprints includes over 125 million computer-generated building footprints across the US.
 The data is free and available for download.

-The National Forest Socioeconomic Indicators tool was developed by Headwaters Economics to provide relevant socio-economic data for USDA Forest Service planning purposes.
+The National Forest Socioeconomic Indicators tool was developed by Headwaters Economics to provide relevant socio-economic data for US Forest Service planning purposes.
 The tool includes data on trends in population, employment, and personal income; unemployment rate; families in poverty; federal land payments; race and ethnicity, among others.
-Data is available for download in .pdf format at the county and national forest level.
-The tool can be useful to monitor USDA Forest Service contributions to, and impacts on, adjacent and forest-dependent communities.
+Data is available for download as a PDF at the county and national forest level.
+The tool can be useful to monitor US Forest Service contributions to, and impacts on, adjacent and forest-dependent communities.

 The USGS National Water Dashboard includes real-time water data collected at USGS observation stations along with weather-related data.
 The National Water Dashboard is a interactive map viewer which provides current and historical data from the USGS National Water Information System (NWIS).
 Information on lakes, wells, water quality, precipitation, temperature, relative humidity, among others, are included.

-Norwest houses stream temperature data and climate scenarios for streams and rivers in the western U.S. Stream temperature data summaries and modeled stream temperature scenario maps are available for download (e.g., GIS shapefile; PDF maps).
+Norwest houses stream temperature data and climate scenarios for streams and rivers in the western US.
+Stream temperature data summaries and modeled stream temperature scenario maps are available for download (e.g., GIS shapefile; PDF maps).
 Raw data files and R scripts are provided to support analysis.
-NorWest is managed by the USDA Forest Service Rocky Mountain Research Station.
+NorWest is managed by the US Forest Service Rocky Mountain Research Station.

 The Watershed Classification Interactive Map Viewer provides access to Watershed Condition Framework data, which identifies priority watersheds (e.g., at risk or impaired watersheds).
 Data is summarized at the Hydrological Unit Code 12 (HUC12) level for watersheds containing at least 5% National Forest System Lands.
 The interactive map viewer is managed by the USDA Forest Service.